 Who Do I Pay?

 Nobody!
 At Liebenhaut Law, our Tallahassee disability lawyers work with our clients to agree on a fair contingency fee for their social security disability claims.
-A contingency fee means we do not get paid unless you do.
-If you do not win your case with us, then you owe nothing to us.
+A contingency fee means if you do not win your case with us, then you owe nothing to us.
 You will also not owe us for the hundreds of dollars of medical records costs that are often incurred building your case.
 If you win your case for Social Security benefits, a percentage of your back-pay, agreed upon in the fee agreement, will be sent to us directly by Social Security.
-This is similar to how most disability lawyers in Tallahassee are paid as well as social security disability advocates throughout the country.
+This is similar to how most disability lawyers in Tallahassee are paid as well as SSD advocates throughout the country.